History of the Domestication of Dogs

 Evidence for the appearance of breed variation is found in several European Upper Paleolithic sites.
 Medium-sized dogs (with wither heights between 45–60 cm) have been identified in Natufian sites in the Near East dated to ~15,500-11,000 cal BP).
 Medium to large dogs (wither heights above 60 cm) have been identified in Germany (Kniegrotte), Russia (Eliseevichi I), and Ukraine (Mezin), ~17,000-13,000 cal BP).
 Small dogs (wither heights under 45 cm) have been identified in Germany (Oberkassel, Teufelsbrucke, and Oelknitz), Switzerland (Hauterive-Champreveyres), France (Saint-Thibaud-de-Couz, Pont d'Ambon) and Spain (Erralia) between ~15,000-12,300 cal BP.
 See the investigations by archaeologist Maud Pionnier-Capitan and associates for more information.

-A recent study of pieces of DNA called SNPs (single-nucleotide polymorphism) which have been identified as markers for modern dog breeds and published in 2012 (Larson et al) comes to some surprising conclusions: that despite the clear evidence for marked size differentiation in very early dogs (e.g., small, medium and large dogs found at Svaerdborg), this has nothing to do with current dog breeds.
+A recent study of pieces of DNA called SNPs (single-nucleotide polymorphism) which have been identified as markers for modern dog breeds and published in 2012 (Larson et al) comes to some surprising conclusions.
+Despite clear evidence for marked size differentiation in early dogs (e.g., small, medium, and large dogs found at Svaerdborg), this has nothing to do with current dog breeds.
 The oldest modern dog breeds are no more than 500 years old, and most date only from ~150 years ago.

 Theories of Modern Breed Origination

-Scholars now agree that most of the dog breeds we see today are recent developments.
+Scholars now agree that most dog breeds we see today are recent developments.
 However, the astounding variation in dogs is a relic of their ancient and varied domestication processes.
-Breeds vary in size from the one pound (.5 kilogram) "teacup poodles" to giant mastiffs weighing over 200 lbs (90 kg).
+Breeds vary in size from the one-pound (.5 kilogram) "teacup poodles" to giant mastiffs weighing more than 200 lbs (90 kg).
 In addition, breeds have different limb, body, and skull proportions, and they also vary in abilities, with some breeds developed with special skills such as herding, retrieving, scent detection, and guiding.

-Since the creation of kennel clubs, breeding has been selective: but even that was disrupted by World Wars I and II, when breeding populations all over the world were decimated or went extinct.
+Since the creation of kennel clubs, breeding has been selective, but even that was disrupted by World Wars I and II when breeding populations globally were decimated or went extinct.
 Dog breeders have since reestablished such breeds using a handful of individuals or combining similar breeds.

 Sources